Verlander, Astros can't soar into another World Series.

 A year after Houston won the first title in the team's 56 seasons, Verlander had a rare off night in an elimination game and the Astros lost the AL Championship Series to the Boston Red Sox in five games.

-"This year's team is better than last year's team," third baseman Alex Bregman said.
-"Everyone in here will have a little bit of an edge to play with, a chip on their shoulder knowing that we believe we should have been back-to-back champions."

 Houston boosted its rotation with Gerrit Cole last winter and its bullpen with Roberto Osuna ahead of the July trade deadline.
-The Astros won a club-record 103 games, led the majors with a plus-263 run difference and swept Cleveland 3-0 in the Division Series.
+The Astros won a club-record 103 games and swept Cleveland in the Division Series.

-But after beating Boston in the opener, the banged-up Astros were outscored 27-14 in losing four in a row - one short of their season high.
+But after beating Boston in the opener, the banged-up Astros were outscored 27-14 in losing four in a row.
 The major leagues remain without a repeat champion since the New York Yankees won three straight from 1998-2000.

 "The World Series is the only thing that was going to make this team feel like we accomplished much," manager AJ Hinch said.
 "It's a pretty hollow feeling when the season abruptly ends the way that it does and the way that it did."